Budget Friendly, Widely Compatible Router

-The best router for mounting in a table is first and foremost one that will fit your router lift.
-Once fit is confirmed, then features like ease of bit change, electronic speed control and horsepower are where woodworkers will go to decide what is best overall for their needs.
+The best router for mounting in a table is, first and foremost, one that will fit your router lift.
+Once you’ve made a much, features like ease of bit change, electronic speed control, and horsepower are the primary decision factors.

 Key features to look for include: